RaspberryPiFoundation/editor-ui/README.md

 Copy the example files into the correct place:

 ```
-cp .env.example .env

 cp .env.webcomponent.example .env.webcomponent
 ```

-Variables for the web application need to go into the `.env` file.
 Variables for the web component can be placed in `.env.webcomponent`.

 ## Private repo setup (.npmrc)